JonathanWilbur/mueller-report/volume1.md

 #### 7. Post-Convention Contacts With Kislyak

-ambassador Kislyak continued his efforts to interact with campaign officials with responsibility for the foreign-policy portfolio-among them sessions and Gordon-in the weeks after the convention.
+Ambassador Kislyak continued his efforts to interact with campaign officials with responsibility for the foreign-policy portfolio-among them sessions and Gordon-in the weeks after the convention.
 The Office did not identify evidence in those interactions of coordination between the campaign and the Russian government.